queerhaus/hometown/README.md

 Setting up your Hometown development environment is [exactly like setting up your Mastodon development environment](https://docs.joinmastodon.org/dev/overview/).
 Pull requests should be made to the `hometown-dev` branch, which is our default branch in Github.

+## Local development environment

+Mastodon comes with a preconfigured local environment using vagrant.
+You have to install Vagrant and Virtualbox on your machine for it to work.

+An admin account with the e-mail `admin@mastodon.local` and password `mastodonadmin` is created automatically during setup.
+Use that to login.

 ## License

 Copyright (C) 2016-2020 Eugen Rochko & other Mastodon contributors (see [AUTHORS.md](AUTHORS.md))